medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 ./cht-docker-compose.sh 4_oh_the_first.env destroy
 ```

-Be sure you want to do this, there is no "are you sure?" prompt and it will delete all your date.
+Be sure you want to do this, there is no "are you sure?" prompt and it will delete all your data.

 Also note that this command will use the `sudo` command when deleting the CouchDB data, so it may prompt for your password.